-- Understand the nature, purpose, and methodology of philosophy, and its relevance to intellectual inquiry in general and our thinking about the mind and human psychology in particular. - Acquire knowledge of the key issues, debates, and positions on the philosophical issues discussed in the course, and understand why they are important. - Understand and critically analyze philosophical texts covering the mind-body problem, intentionality, emotion, and consciousness. - Learn the skills of philosophical writing, including critical analysis of a text and construction of an essay which argues for a position on one of topics covered in this course. - Engage in constructive and respectful oral argumentation regarding relevant concepts, ideas, or theories introduced in the course.
+- Understand the nature, purpose, and methodology of philosophy, and its relevance to intellectual inquiry in general and our thinking about religion and religious concepts in particular. - Acquire knowledge of the key issues, debates, and positions on the philosophical issues discussed in the course, and understand why they are important. - Understand and critically respond to philosophical texts. - Learn or grow the skills of philosophical writing, including critical responses to texts and the construction of an essay which argues for a position on one of course topics. - Engage in constructive and respectful oral argumentation regarding relevant concepts, ideas, or theories introduced in the course.